Alfresco/example-process-application/example-process-runtime-bundle-service/README.md

-# alfresco-example-dmn-service
+# example-process-runtime-bundle-service

-Example Decision Table Runtime service based on the Decision Table Runtime Service.
+_Example Process Runtime Bundle_ service based on the [Alfresco Process Runtime Bundle](https://github.com/Alfresco/alfresco-process-runtime-bundle-service) with the same processes as in the [Activiti Cloud Example Runtime Bundle](https://github.com/Activiti/example-runtime-bundle).

 *To build and publish*: